dwraithrah/SeniorProjectGame/README.md

 This game was created during my final semester at the University of Houston-Downtown.
 It was created to work in conjunction with a data gathering experiment.
 The player would wear an Empatica wrist device (similar to a watch) that gathered various bio-rhythmic readings from the player.
 The game was designed to either be really easy or get frustratingly hard so I could take the readings and see if there was an obvious pattern that could potentially be used for future experiments.
+Uploaded with the game files is the research paper submitted with my presentation at the end of my capstone course.

 ## GAME OVERVIEW:
 The game itself spawns two enemy types, a runner and a warrior, whose goal is to get behind the player and destroy a wall the player is